davide-marino00/PBI_DOCS/refac.md

 			    RELATED(lkp_Unit[Unit])
 			)
 ```
 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'MAIN_UNIT'.
-Here's a breakdown of what it does in simple business terms:
+Here's a simple breakdown of what it does:

-1. **Check for Related Data**: The expression first checks if there is a related value in the 'lkp_Unit' table for the current row.
-Specifically, it looks for the 'Unit' field in that related table.
+1. **Check for Blank Values**: The expression first checks if the related value from the 'lkp_Unit' table (specifically the 'Unit' column) is blank (i.e., missing or not available).

-2. **Handle Missing Data**: If there is no related value found (meaning the 'Unit' is blank), the expression will return the text "Unknown".
-This helps to identify cases where the unit information is missing.
+2. **Return "Unknown" if Blank**: If the 'Unit' value is blank, the expression will return the text "Unknown".
+This helps to clearly indicate that there is no associated unit available for that particular record.

-3. **Return the Unit Name**: If there is a related value (meaning the 'Unit' is not blank), it will return that value.
-This means that the calculated column will show the actual unit name associated with the current row.
+3. **Return the Unit if Not Blank**: If the 'Unit' value is not blank, the expression will return the actual value from the 'lkp_Unit[Unit]' column.
+This means that the calculated column will show the relevant unit name for that record.

-In summary, this DAX expression effectively ensures that every row in the 'MAIN_UNIT' column either displays the corresponding unit name from the related table or indicates "Unknown" if no unit information is available.
-This is useful for maintaining clarity in data reporting and analysis, especially when dealing with incomplete data.
+In summary, this DAX expression effectively ensures that every record in the 'MAIN_UNIT' column either displays the corresponding unit name from the 'lkp_Unit' table or indicates "Unknown" when no unit is available.
+This is useful for maintaining clarity in data reporting and analysis, as it prevents confusion that could arise from having blank values.

 **`MonthNumber`** (`string`)

-- **Description:** The 'MonthNumber' column stores the numerical representation of the month (as a string) corresponding to each timesheet entry, facilitating time-based analysis and reporting.
+- **Description:** The 'MonthNumber' column (string) in the 'vw_Timesheet' table represents the numerical designation of the month (e.g., "01" for January, "02" for February) associated with each timesheet entry, facilitating time-based analysis and reporting.
 - **DAX Expression:**
 ```dax
 MONTH([TimesheetDate])
 ```
 - **DAX Explanation (Generated):** The DAX expression `MONTH([TimesheetDate])` is used to extract the month number from a date value found in the column named `TimesheetDate`.

-In simple terms, this means that for each date listed in the `TimesheetDate` column, the expression will return a number that represents the month of that date.
+In simple terms, this means that for each entry in the `TimesheetDate` column, the expression will return a number that represents the month of that date.
 For example:

 - If the date is January 15, 2023, the expression will return `1`.
 - If the date is February 10, 2023, it will return `2`.
 - If the date is December 5, 2023, it will return `12`.

-This calculated column, therefore, helps in organizing or analyzing data by month, making it easier to summarize or report on timesheet entries based on the month they occurred.
+This calculated column, named 'MonthNumber', helps in organizing or analyzing data by month, making it easier to perform further calculations or visualizations based on the month of the year.

 **`NR_EMP_COLUMN`** (`string`)

-- **Description:** The 'NR_EMP_COLUMN' stores the employee identification numbers as strings, facilitating the association of timesheet entries with specific employees in the 'vw_Timesheet' view.
+- **Description:** The 'NR_EMP_COLUMN' stores the unique employee identification numbers as strings, facilitating the association of timesheet entries with specific employees in the 'vw_Timesheet' view.
 - **DAX Expression:**
 ```dax
 DISTINCTCOUNT(vw_Timesheet[EmployeeName])
 ```
 - **DAX Explanation (Generated):** The DAX expression `DISTINCTCOUNT(vw_Timesheet[EmployeeName])` is used to calculate the number of unique employees listed in the `EmployeeName` column of the `vw_Timesheet` table.

-In simple business terms, this means that the expression counts how many different employees have recorded their time in the timesheet, without counting any employee more than once.
-For example, if three employees submitted timesheets and one of them submitted multiple entries, this calculation would still only count that employee once.
+In simple business terms, this expression counts how many different employees have recorded their time in the timesheet.
+If an employee appears multiple times in the timesheet (for example, if they submitted timesheets for multiple days), they will only be counted once.

-The result of this calculation helps businesses understand the total number of distinct employees who are actively logging their hours, which can be useful for tracking workforce participation, project involvement, or resource allocation.
+So, the result of this calculation gives you a clear picture of how many individual employees are contributing to the timesheet data, which can be useful for understanding workforce participation, resource allocation, or project involvement.

 **`Own-Sub-ExtT`** (`string`)

-- **Description:** The 'Own-Sub-ExtT' column contains string values that categorize the type of time entry as either owned, subcontracted, or external, providing clarity on resource allocation in the timesheet data.
+- **Description:** The 'Own-Sub-ExtT' column in the 'vw_Timesheet' table captures the classification of time entries as either owned, subcontracted, or external, facilitating the analysis of resource allocation and project costs.
 - **DAX Expression:**
 ```dax
 RELATED(lkp_Unit[OWN-Sub-ExtT])
 ```
 - **DAX Explanation (Generated):** The DAX expression `RELATED(lkp_Unit[OWN-Sub-ExtT])` is used to retrieve a value from a related table in a data model.
 Here's a breakdown of what it does in simple business terms:

-1. **Context**: This expression is typically used in a calculated column within a table that has a relationship with another table called `lkp_Unit`.
+1. **Context**: This expression is typically used in a calculated column within a table that has a relationship with another table.
+In this case, the current table is related to the `lkp_Unit` table.

-2. **Purpose**: The expression fetches the value from the `OWN-Sub-ExtT` column in the `lkp_Unit` table.
+2. **Purpose**: The expression is designed to fetch the value from the `OWN-Sub-ExtT` column in the `lkp_Unit` table.

-3. **How it Works**:
-   - When you use `RELATED`, it looks for a matching row in the `lkp_Unit` table based on the existing relationship defined in the data model.
-   - It then pulls the value from the `OWN-Sub-ExtT` column of that matching row.
+3. **How it Works**: When you use `RELATED`, DAX looks for a matching row in the `lkp_Unit` table based on the existing relationship.
+It then retrieves the value from the specified column (`OWN-Sub-ExtT`) for that matching row.

-4. **Outcome**: The result is that for each row in the current table, you get the corresponding value from the `lkp_Unit` table's `OWN-Sub-ExtT` column.
-This is useful for enriching your data with additional information that is related to each entry.
+4. **Outcome**: The result is that for each row in the current table, you get the corresponding value from the `OWN-Sub-ExtT` column of the `lkp_Unit` table.
+This allows you to enrich your data with additional information from the related table, which can be useful for analysis and reporting.

-In summary, this DAX expression helps to enhance your data by linking it to another table and bringing in relevant information from that table, which can be crucial for analysis and reporting.
+In summary, this DAX expression helps to pull in specific information from a related table, enhancing the data available for each record in the current table.

 **`QualifyPrj`** (`string`)

-- **Description:** The 'QualifyPrj' column contains string values that indicate the qualification status of projects associated with timesheet entries, helping to categorize and assess project eligibility for resource allocation and reporting.
+- **Description:** The 'QualifyPrj' column contains string values that categorize or qualify the projects associated with each timesheet entry, providing essential context for project-related time tracking and analysis.
 - **DAX Expression:**
 ```dax
 IF(